Australia bans arrivals from India, says offenders face jail, fines | ExBulletin

 The government will review the restrictions on May 15.

-The death toll in India from the coronavirus exceeded 200,000 this week and the cases are close to 19 million as new viral tensions are combined with “super-spreading” events such as political rallies and religious festivals.
+The death toll from coronavirus in India has crossed 200,000 this week and the cases are close to 19 million as new viral tensions are combined with super-spreading events such as political rallies and religious festivals.

+A spokesman for the Minister of Health profoundly rejected the view that the temporary ban on arrivals from India was a unilateral measure, saying it was a difficult but necessary decision that applied to all people regardless of their nationality, race or religion. .

-Human rights groups also expressed outrage at the ban, suggesting that the government’s focus should be on improving its quarantine system, not on punishment.
+Human rights groups have expressed outrage over the ban, suggesting that governments focus on improving its quarantine system, not on punishment.

 Australia, which has no community broadcasts, on Tuesday introduced a temporary suspension of direct flights from India until mid-May.
 However, some Australians, including cricketers Adam Zampa and Kane Richardson, returned through Doha.